-But at some point, many children begin to settle in, look around and think: “What exactly is going on here?
-You mean, I come here every day, away from my parents, and learn new, hard things?”
-It’s at this point that many children begin showing their anxiety because they have just starting feeling their anxiety.
-It’s also at these moments when parents and teachers begin seeing some resistance to getting out of the car at drop-off, getting into the car to go, getting dressed in the morning, or even getting into bed the night before.
+It’s also at these moments when parents begin seeing some resistance getting out of the car at drop-off, getting into the car to go, getting dressed in the morning, or even getting into bed the night before.

 As a child psychologist and former school psychologist, I’ve watched patterns of new-school-year anxiety in children for over 20 years.
-Here are the most common reasons for school refusal, when to be concerned, and how you can support your child:
+Here are the most common reasons for school avoidance, when to be concerned, and how you can support your child:

 Understanding School Anxiety